simontreanor/FunStripeLite/README.md

 # FunStripeLite

 A lightweight F# library to connect to the Stripe API.
-Targets .NET Framework 4.7.2, .NET Standard 2.1  and .NET 6.
+Targets .NET Standard 2.0 and .NET Standard 2.1.

 ## Latest updates

+2023-12-06: version 1.4.0 changes the target frameworks to .NET Standard 2.0 and .NET Standard 2.1 and updates FSharp.Core to version 8.0.100.

 2023-11-13: version 1.3.3 makes some minor performance enhancements.